-(not add) fuel to the flames if you (not want) to have a row
+(not add) fuel to the flames if you (not want) to have a row with your wife.

-a If you (present) your proposal, we (see) what we can do about
+If you (present) your proposal, we (see) what we can do about it.

 If a person smokes heavily, he or she can get lung cancer.

-If the weather (not improve), we should (or ‘ought to’) stay
+If the weather (not improve), we should (or "ought to") stay at home.

 If everything goes well, I'll have finished by noon.